troyhacks/MoonLight/docs/develop/documentation.md

 * Image
 	* For drivers an image of what is driven, for Effects, Modifiers and layouts image showing the result on the monitor.
 	* Images should be max 40-100KB, 320 px wide for nodes, 640 px wide, ~100KB for larger images, use [iloveimg resize](https://www.iloveimg.com/resize-image) or similar to resize the image.
+Otherwise page download will be too slow.
-	* Store the image in the [media folder](https://github.com/MoonModules/MoonLight/tree/main/docs/media) in /moonbase or /moonlight and refer to it using relative paths: ../../media/moonlight
+	* Store the image in the [media folder](https://github.com/MoonModules/MoonLight/tree/main/docs/media) in /moonbase or /moonlight and refer to it using relative paths: ../../media/moonlight/<image>
-	* For WLED effects, copy the image link already existing on [WLED Kno.wled.ge](https://kno.wled.ge/features/effects/) or [WLE-MM Kno.wled.ge](https://mm.kno.wled.ge/features/effects/).
+	* For WLED effects, copy the image link already existing on [kno.WLED.ge](https://kno.wled.ge/features/effects/) or [MM.kno.WLED.ge](https://mm.kno.wled.ge/features/effects/).
+	* Movie to gif: use the [gifmaker.sh](https://github.com/MoonModules/MoonLight/blob/main/misc/gifmaker.sh) - ffmpeg must be installed.

 ## MKDocs